nhn/tui.grid/docs/en/data-source.md

 ## Pagination

-When sends the request to the remote server, usually you need the `Pagination`.
-The `Pagination` can be defined as `pageOptions` option like below.
+Usually when sending a request to a remote server, `Pagination` is required. `Pagination` can be defined using the `pageOptions` like in the example below.

 ```javascript
 const grid = new Grid({